Integral points of bounded height on partial equivariant compactifications of vector groups: Introduction

 For places in~$S$, the local integrals at the trivial character are integrals of Igusa-type.
 Such integrals were investigated in our previous paper~\cite{chambert-loir-tschinkel2009a}: using Tauberian theorems, the asymptotic of local height balls was deduced from their analytic properties.
 For non-trivial characters, we are led to consider \emph{oscillatory} Igusa-type integrals, higher-dimensional analogs of integrals of the form

 where $d\in\Z$, $a\in F_v$, and $\Phi$ is a Schwartz function on~$F_v$.
 Establishing their meromorphic continuation, with appropriate decay in the parameter~$\psi$, is the technical heart of this work.
 This is accomplished in Section~\ref{sec.non-trivial-S}, using estimates for stationary phase integrals from Section~\ref{sect:dim1}.
+We note that similar inequalities have already played an important rôle in the question of counting integral points of bounded height, \eg, in the adelic presentation by~\cite{lachaud1982} of the circle method.
+We refer also to~\cite{cluckers2011} for recent general developments in the same spirit.

 Ultimately, the corresponding Euler products at non-trivial characters do not contribute to the main pole of the height zeta function.
 However, we found that this property was more subtle than in the case of rational points (see Section~\ref{sec.leading-pole}).
+Precisely at this point, we use the hypothesis that the height function is the log-anticanonical one.

 \emph{Acknowledgments. ---} During the final stages of preparation of this work, we have benefited from conversations with E. Kowalski.
 We also thank N.~Katz for his interest and stimulating comments.